Rice production in Pakistan

+Pakistan holds a significant position in the global rice market and is one of the leading rice-producing countries.
+The rice sector is crucial for the country's economy, providing livelihoods to a substantial portion of the population and contributing substantially to agricultural exports.

 Pakistan is the world's 10th largest producer of rice.
-Pakistan's exports make up more than 8% of world's total rice trade.
+Pakistan's exports make up more than 8% of the world's total rice trade.
 It is an important crop in the agriculture economy of Pakistan.
 Rice is an important Kharif crop.

-In 2019, Pakistan produced 7.5 million tonnes of rice and ranked 10th in largest rice producing countries.
+In 2019, Pakistan produced 7.5 million tonnes of rice and ranked 10th in the largest rice-producing countries.
+Guard Basmati Rice is the oldest and most famous brand of Guard Agricultural Research and Services Limited the first private sector company with its own Rice Research and Development (R&D) facility in Pakistan.
 In 2016/17, Pakistan produced 6.7 million tonnes, of which around 4 million were exported, mainly to neighbouring countries, the Middle East and Africa.
-Rice is grown in fertile lands of Punjab, Sindh and Balochistan region where millions of farmers rely on rice cultivation as their major source of employment.
+Rice is grown in fertile lands of Punjab, Sindh and Balochistan regions where millions of farmers rely on rice cultivation as their major source of employment.
 Among the most famous varieties grown in Pakistan include the Basmati, known for its flavour and quality.
 Pakistan is a major producer of this variety.

+Production Volume: Pakistan is a major producer of rice, with a diverse range of varieties including Basmati and non-Basmati rice.
+The country's total rice production is substantial, contributing significantly to global rice output.

+Export Performance: Rice exports constitute a vital component of Pakistan's overall export earnings.
+The country is particularly renowned for its high-quality Basmati rice, which enjoys demand in international markets.
+Exports of non-Basmati rice also contribute substantially to foreign exchange earnings.

+Cultivation and Varieties: Rice is cultivated across various regions of Pakistan, with different provinces specializing in the production of specific varieties.
+Basmati rice, famous for its aroma and long grain, is predominantly grown in the Punjab region.
+Sindh and other areas are known for the production of non-Basmati rice.